sreejithkarthikeyan/maskArea/README.md

 #maskArea.js

-##A jQuery plugin to be used to create mask effect.
+###A jQuery plugin to be used to create overlay mask effect & can use for Image comparison.

 ##Manual
 ###Include the minified file in your project.